-A Defined Benefit or Combined Plan member with five or more years' credited service who becomes disabled may qualify for a disability benefit.
-Eligible spouses and dependents of members who die before retirement may qualify for survivor benefits.
-A death benefit of \$1,000 is payable to the beneficiary of each deceased retired member who participated in the Defined Benefit Plan.
-Death benefit coverage up to \$2,000 can be purchased by participants in the DB, DC or Combined Plans.
-Various other benefits are available to members' beneficiaries.
+A DB or Combined Plan member with five or more years credited service who becomes disabled may qualify for a disability benefit.
+Eligible spouses and dependents of these active members who die before retirement may qualify for survivor benefits.
+Members in the DC Plan who become disabled are entitled only to their account balance.
+If a member dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

-For the fiscal year ended June 30, 2004, plan members were required to contribute 10 percent of their annual covered salaries.
+For the fiscal year ended June 30, 2005 plan members were required to contribute 9.3 percent of their annual covered salaries.
 The County was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
+For fiscal year 2004, the portion used to fund pension obligations was 9.5 percent.
+Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

+Contribution requirements and the contributions actually made for the fiscal year ended June 30, 2005, were 10% of covered payroll for members and 14% for employers.
+The County was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
 Contribution rates are established by STRS, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.